shadowsocks/shadowsocks-org/src/content/en/download/02-servers.md

 ### Debian/Ubuntu:

-Install the pre-built packages by adding each of the following repositories to your system.
+Install the binaries by adding each of the following repositories to your system.

 On Debian Wheezy, Ubuntu 12.04 or any distribution with libssl > 1.0.0